Fate Is the Hunter (film): Plot

 After the failure of both engines of his passenger jet during take-off, pilot Jack Savage (Rod Taylor) successfully belly lands the plane along what initially appears to be an open stretch of beach.
 However, it uncontrollably skids into a pier, exploding and killing all but one aboard, stewardess Martha Webster (Susanne Pleshette).

 Early in the investigation, it is discovered that one engine failed after ingesting a seagull, while the other is mysteriously mechanically sound.
 Focus turns to pilot-error, as Savage was seen in a bar as little as an hour before the flight.
 The captain's wartime buddy, airline executive Sam C. McBane (Glenn Ford), is convinced of his friend's innocence and doggedly investigates.
-Flashbacks deal with both Jack's past and Sam meeting him, plus others they used to know, as well as Savage's ex-fiancee and his current girlfriend Sally Fraser (Nancy Kwan).
+Flashbacks deal with both Jack's past and Sam meeting him, plus others they used to know, as well as Savage's ex-fiancée and his current girlfriend Sally Fraser (Nancy Kwan).
 Sally introduces the idea of fate to McBane, who rejects it.
 During the investigation, it is revealed that the pier structure had been scheduled for demolition but the project had been delayed a few days; had the pier been dismantled on time the plane would have made a successful belly-landing.
 Finally McBane learns that Savage had accompanied another war buddy to the bar and had not been drinking himself.
 During a press conference, McBane struggles with the concept of fate and coincidence as the possible cause of the tragedy.
 Meanwhile, Webster, when interviewed in the hospital, insists that she witnessed fault warnings and alarm bells for both engines.